 Garlic comes in a couple of different types, hard neck and soft neck.
 The difference is the stem that comes up from the bulb.
 In hard neck the stem is hard, soft neck…soft.

-Soft neck varieties mature faster so can be better in cooler climates, have more but smaller bulbs and store for longer than hard necks.
+Soft neck varieties mature faster so can be better in cooler climates, have more but smaller cloves and store for longer than hard necks.
 Their softer stem means they can also be plaited in to the traditional garlic plaits seen in traditional food markets.

 On top of this you also get varieties of garlic that are best sown in autumn or others which can be sown in spring.
 Do buy garlic bulbs from a reputable supplier to reduce the risk of bringing onion rot on to your site.